amorris28/website/content/authors/admin/_index.md

 Andrew Morris is a postdoc in the Centre for Bioinformatics at the University of Oslo and a member of the Precision Psychiatry group (formerly NORMENT) at the Oslo University Hospital.
-His current work focuses on using health registry data and genotypes to model age of diagnosis in prostate cancer and other heritable cancers.
+His current work focuses on using health registry data and genotype data to model age of diagnosis in prostate cancer and other heritable cancers.
 This work has applications in precision medicine and has the potential to improve early screening and diagnosis for improved outcomes for heritable diseases.